ezioauditore206c-blip/Passio/README.md

 # Passio
-**Version:** 2.0.2
+**Version:** 2.0.4

-Powerful password manager and analyzer with tips, strength check, and interactive CLI.
+Powerful password manager and analyzer with tips, strength check and generator.

 ---
 ## Features